sinclairzx81/typebox/readme.md

 ### Convert

 Use the Convert function to convert a value into its target type if a reasonable conversion is possible.
+This function may return an invalid value and should be checked before use.
+It's return type is `unknown`.

 ```typescript
 const T = Type.Object({ x: Type.Number() })